 How to Make Your Own Environmentally-Friendly Tub Cleaner

 Each time you use a chemical-laden product to clean your bathtub, you are putting all family members at risk.
-The next person who bathes or showers is exposed to chemical residues.
+The next person who bathes or showers is exposed to chemical residues left behind and living on surfaces.
+Bathtubs can be particularly hazardous because young children like to play in them with their toys and their skin is exposed to those chemicals.
+Adults like to soak in bathtubs, exposing their entire skin area to any chemicals that wash off and into the hot water.
 Why take the chance?

-Additionally, those powerful chemicals are washed down the drain.
-While they are hidden from view and are easily forgotten, they set in motion a chain of events that impacts on the environment.
-Chemicals spread through various channels, poisoning whatever they come into contact with, be it soil, subterranean streams or the ocean itself.
+Additionally, even if you manage to rinse off the residue, prior to bathing, those powerful chemicals are washed down the drain.
+While they are hidden from view and are easily forgotten, they set in motion a chain of events that impacts the environment.
+Chemicals can spread through various channels, poisoning whatever they come into contact with, be it soil, subterranean streams or the ocean itself.

 A simpler choice may involve making your own tub cleaner.
-You can do this at a fraction of the cost using everyday household products you may already have on hand.
-The old adage that simple is best is very much the case when it comes to homemade tub cleaners.
+You can do this at a fraction of the cost and by using everyday household products you may already have on hand.
+The old adage that simple is best is very much the case when it comes to a homemade tub cleaner.

 Why Baking Soda?

 Baking soda is a scouring agent that combats grease, grim, stains and odors.
-Baking soda neutralizes acids, has disinfectant and antiseptic properties and works as a fungicide against some organisms.
-You can use baking soda to cut through the ring around the tub, without worrying about scratching the surface.
-Shake baking soda onto a large sponge and scrub tub surface.
+Baking soda neutralizes acids, has disinfectant and antiseptic properties, and works as a fungicide against some organisms.

 Tips for Using Baking Soda and Vinegar

-- Use a large empty plastic spice container with a holed lid for your baking soda.
+- Use a large empty plastic spice container with a holed lid for your baking soda (the bigger the holes, the better).
 This way you can shake it out, as needed.
-Store it in your bathroom.

-- Fill a clear spray bottle with straight vinegar and keep it in the bathroom.
+- Fill a clear spray bottle with straight vinegar or with vinegar and water.

 - When you are finished cleaning your tub, shake some baking powder, then vinegar down the drain.
-The mixture will fizz and works as a drain cleaner.
+The mixture will fizz and will work to keep drains clear.

 Frugal Tub Cleaner